Back to Roku Guides

 Grant Local Network Permission on iPhone

 On iPhone running iOS 14 or later apps must be explicitly granted Local Network permission to discover devices using mDNS and broadcast.
 Go to iPhone Settings then Privacy then Local Network.
-Find the Roku app in the list and ensure the toggle is enabled.
+Find the Roku app in the list and make sure the toggle is enabled.
 If it is disabled the Roku app cannot send or receive the broadcast packets it uses to discover Roku devices on your network regardless of whether both are on the same WiFi.

 4